 Carla Rozman is an artist and graphic designer based in the Hudson Valley.
 She’s passionate about healthy, local food.
 See her work at carlarozman.com

-Daniel is formerly a Professor of Culinary Arts at The Culinary Institute of America (CIA).
-Chef Turgeon taught over fifteen of the CIA’s courses over his seventeen year tenure including chef-instructor of the prestigious American Bounty Restaurant.
-Before leaving the Institute he was responsible for redeveloping the curriculum in the CIA’s St. Andrew’s Restaurant.
+Daniel is a former Professor of Culinary Arts at The Culinary Institute of America (CIA).
+Chef Turgeon taught over fifteen of the CIA’s courses over his seventeen-year tenure including as chef-instructor of the prestigious American Bounty Restaurant.
+Before leaving the Institute, he was responsible for redeveloping the curriculum in the CIA’s St. Andrew’s Restaurant.
 The new curriculum exposed CIA students for the first time to the topic of food production sustainability and the importance of supporting local food economies.

 Chef Turgeon is a 1985 graduate of The Culinary Institute of America.
 He has also studied at the Beringer Invitational School for American Chefs in California’s Napa Valley.
-Before returning to his alma mater as a faculty member, Chef Turgeon was executive chef at the Imperial Hotel in Chestertown, MD.
-At the age of 27 years old, Chef Turgeon earned critical acclaim from the Washington Post and an overall Zagot rating of eleven out of 600 restaurants in both Washington, D.C. and Baltimore, Maryland.
-He also worked in Chicago, Denver and other prestigious restaurants in Washington, DC, including the Morrison Clark Inn, Occidental Restaurant, and Mayflower Hotel.
+Before returning to his alma mater as a faculty member, Chef Turgeon was executive chef at the Imperial Hotel in Chestertown, Maryland and worked in prestigious restaurants in Chicago, Denver and in Washington, DC, including the Morrison Clark Inn, Occidental Restaurant, and Mayflower Hotel.
 He is currently a Labor Relation’s Specialist with New York State United Teachers.